sunpy/ndcube/docs/introduction.rst

 This is no longer true **even if you pass such an instance to NDCube**.
 The reason for this is that operations like slicing may change the type of the ``.wcs`` object to represent different views into the original WCS.

-The ``.wcs`` property will always be an object which is an instance of `astropy.wcs.wcsapi.BaseHighLevelWCS`, you should adjust any code which needs to work with any ``NDCube`` object to only use this (and associated `~astropy.wcs.wcsapi.BaseLowLevelWCS`) APIs.
+The ``.wcs`` property will always be an object which is an instance of `astropy.wcs.wcsapi.BaseHighLevelWCS`.
+You should therefore adjust any code which needs to work with any ``NDCube`` object to only use this (and associated `~astropy.wcs.wcsapi.BaseLowLevelWCS`) APIs.

 Future work in astropy or ndcube may increase the chances the type of the original WCS will be preserved, but it is highly unlikely that it will ever be possible to always carry the type of the WCS through all slicing operations.